|

 storage building, and the electric power house.
 The machinery for the

-storage building has not
+cold storage building has not

 arrived as yet.
 It has been decided that the sewage system will not be installed